Krastanov/bioreactor/README.md

   (`reactor`, `database`, `calibration`, etc.).
 The number of wells is hard codded (maybe it will move to `calibration` in the distant future).

-- Two threads are running: the scheduler from submodule `scheduler` and the web interface from submodule `web`.
+- Three threads are running: the scheduler from submodule `scheduler` and the web interface from submodule `web`.
 The web interface talks to the scheduler, but the scheduler does not talk to anybody.
+The third thread is the temperature control.

 - An `sqlite` on-disk database is used by both threads.
 Both threads access the database for reading and writing, relying only on `sqlite`'s internal locks.